 We can demonstrate the actual impact effect by considering another building impact, namely that at the Pentagon.
 Study of the American 77 impact into the Pentagon confirms that the majority of damage to interior columns is not caused by large fragments, but rather by a blast phenomenon made up of the fast-moving, heterogeneous cloud of aircraft pieces, fuel, and parts of the building exterior.
 While the Pentagon was constructed quite differently from the WTC Towers, it was hit by a similar aircraft at a similar speed.
 More importantly, the Pentagon did not totally collapse, and unlike the WTC Towers, nearly all of the columns and floor slabs that were hit could be found and examined afterwards to determine how they failed.
 Thus we know what happened at the point of impact directly, rather than relying upon simulation.
-The NIST and ASCE conducted a similar investigation on the Pentagon Building Performance Report:
+The NIST and ASCE conducted a similar investigation on the Pentagon [34], and had this to say about the nature of column failure, on page 29 of the Pentagon Building Performance Report: